Skip to main content

 Biography

 Prof. Bristow received his Ph.D. from the University of Sheffield in 2004.
-He was a Postdoctoral Fellow at the University of Toronto from 2003 to 2006, a Research Associate at JILA from 2006 to 2010 and an Adjunct Instructor at the Colorado School of Mines in 2009.
-He joined the department in 2010 and served as the Associate Chair from 2019 to 2021.
+He was a Postdoctoral Fellow at the University of Toronto from 2003 to 2006, a Research Associate at JILA from 2006 to 2010, and an Adjunct Instructor at the Colorado School of Mines in 2009.
+He joined West Virginia University in 2010 and served as the Associate Chair from 2019 to 2021.

 In addition to teaching lecture courses, Prof. Bristow mentors undergraduate and graduate students in research activities.
 He has graduated Ph.D. students whom have gone on to be postdoctoral researchers at top-tier research schools, visiting professors at liberal arts colleges, and employees in industrial and government lab positions.